Jane Wyman: Later life

 After Falcon Crest ended, Wyman made a guest appearance on the CBS series Dr. Quinn, Medicine Woman and then completely retired from acting; she spent her retirement painting and entertaining friends.
 Wyman was a recluse and made only a few public appearances in her last years in part due to suffering from arthritis.
 Wyman also suffered from Type 1 diabetes from a very young age.
 She attended the funeral of her long-time friend Loretta Young in 2000.
 She attended her daughter's funeral in 2001 after Maureen died of melanoma, and Ronald Reagan's funeral in 2004.

 Death

 On September 10, 2007, Wyman died in her sleep of natural causes at her home in Rancho Mirage, California, at age 90.
 Her son Michael Reagan released a statement saying:

 I have lost a loving mother, my children Cameron and Ashley have lost a loving grandmother, my wife Colleen has lost a loving friend she called Mom and Hollywood has lost the classiest lady to ever grace the silver screen.

 Wyman was a devout Catholic for nearly 55 years.
 She was lay tertiary of the Dominican Order of the Catholic Church.
 As a lay Dominican, the full Dominican habit is available at death, if desired.
 Therefore, Wyman chose to be buried in the full habit of the Dominican Order.
-She was interred at Forest Lawn Mortuary and Memorial Park in Cathedral City, California.
+She is interred at Forest Lawn Mortuary and Memorial Park in Cathedral City, California.